toviyahw/blinkit-sales-analysis/README.md

 Visualize inventory turnover and stockout trends.

 ### Challenges & Limitations
 - There is a lack of variability in the number or orders placed at each store and deliveries made by each partner.
-Across the board the values for both of these instances is 1 or 0, leaving analysis of stores or partners who are experiencing frequent delivery issues or success up in the air.
-Either a store had a late delivery or they did not, all stores only recieved 1 order.
+Across the board the values for both of these instances is 1 or 0, leaving analysis of stores or partners who are experiencing frequent delivery issues or successes up in the air.
+Either a store had a late delivery or they did not, all stores only recieved 1 order, all partners delivered only one order.

 ### Tools & Technologies:
 - Python Libraries: Pandas, NumPy, Matplotlib, Seaborn.